 After breakfast at our hotel, we leave for nearby Lake Hood and our chartered airplane.
 The legendary Alaskan bush pilots are a unique breed—and ours is one of the best!
 The flight to Lake Clark is an adventure in itself.
 Flying over Cook Inlet, we pass tall majestic snow-covered volcanic peaks with long braided rivers radiating from their steep slopes.
 Continuing west and slightly northward, we again pick up the north shore of Cook Inlet and follow it to our ocean beach landing site at Silver Salmon Creek.
 The beach commonly has bears and/or bear tracks.
 We load our gear onto all-terrain vehicles for the short trip to our lodge.
 (BLD)

 We have more than four full days of bear photography.
 Expect a full spectrum of unpredictable weather conditions as we venture out each day to explore diverse habitats and photograph one of largest land carnivores roaming across some of wildest and most pristine environments left on Earth.
-Depending on the time of the tour, bears are seen foraging in verdant sedge meadows, bears fish for salmon and dig enthusiastically for clams on the vast tidal flat, and photogenic young cubs interact at length as they “fish” along the river.
+Throughout the season bears are seen foraging in verdant sedge meadows, bears fish for salmon and dig enthusiastically for clams on the vast tidal flat, and photogenic young cubs interact at length as they “fish” along the river.